YLIANG021/YL-MeshCheckHUD/README.md

 # YL MeshCheckHUD

-**Mesh density, dimensions, topology issues, and visual HUD feedback directly in the Blender viewport.**

-YL MeshCheckHUD is a lightweight Blender addon for artists, modelers, and asset reviewers who want to understand mesh quality without constantly switching panels, running separate tools, or interrupting their modeling flow.

-It brings the most useful mesh information directly into the **3D Viewport**, helping you quickly spot what matters:

-- 🎯 **Topology issue locations**: see exactly where common mesh problems appear
-- 📏 **Accurate dimensions**: check the real size of selected objects
-- ✂️ **Edit Mode selection size**: view the size of selected vertices, edges, or faces in real time while editing
-- 🔍 **Mesh density**: monitor triangle count while you model
-- 🔥 **Object complexity**: instantly identify which objects are heavier than the rest
-- ⚠️ **Unapplied scale warnings**: catch scale issues before they cause trouble
+**Check mesh issues directly in the Blender viewport, fix your model, and see whether the problems have been cleaned up in real time.**

+Suitable for:

+- Pre-delivery model checks
+- Hard-surface model cleanup
+- Quickly finding problematic objects in large scenes
+- Checking common issues such as Ngons, overlapping vertices, non-manifold geometry, and tiny faces

+---

-## Multilingual Support
+## Language Support

-YL MeshCheckHUD is built with broad multilingual support and automatically follows your Blender interface language.

-Current language support includes **15 language variants**:

 - English
 - 中文（简体 / 繁體）